MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 22 :

+I was going to start by saying that It's getting worse, then I remembered that I gave a very good presentation about the local chocolate Corona yesterday and the feedback from both of the instructors was great.

+We took ADO and Entity framework.

 # Week 21 :

 Is it OK to doubt your skills from time to time?